-Spur-throated grasshopper (Schistocerca sp.)
+Spur-Throated Grasshopper (Schistocerca sp.)
 Desert (Migratory) Grasshopper (Melanoplus sanguinipes)

-In Arizona, grasshoppers are usually not a threat to cauliflower stands.
+In Arizona, grasshoppers are usually not a threat to kohlrabi stands.
 Occasionally, sometimes after a heavy rain, the grasshopper population can 'explode'.
-In these years grasshoppers move in from the desert into produce fields and can decimate entire crops.
+In these years, grasshoppers move from the desert into produce fields and can decimate entire crops.
 Due to their ability to fly, it is difficult to prevent the migration of grasshoppers into a field.
 There have been such outbreaks in previous years in Arizona; however, they are rare.
-Grasshoppers are foliage feeders that will chew holes into leaves.
+Grasshoppers are foliage feeders that chew holes into leaves.
 In most years, grasshopper populations are so small their damage is insignificant.